monbro/opensemanticapi-go-lang/README.md

 ![ScreenShot](https://raw.githubusercontent.com/monbro/opensemanticapi-go-lang/master/osapi_explanation.jpg)

 Please find more information in the [documentation](/doc/index.md).
+To support this project, please consider to [donate](https://www.gittip.com/monbro/).

 This software is published under the MIT-License.
 See 'license' for more information.